 $33 million for the Pennsylvania Avenue Streetscape project

 $28 million to fully modernize Jelleff Recreation Center

-$27 million for Dupont Deckover Project
+$27 million for the Dupont Deckover Project

 $10 million to purchase property in Georgetown to establish an EV charging station that will be critical to electrifying our transportation system